Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 BalanceLocations tries to assign approximately the same number of stops to each vehicle.

-- Best for: delivery fleets where each driver should do similar number of stops
+- Best for: delivery fleets where each driver should handle a similar number of stops

-- Common usage: 2+ vehicles, medium stop count
+- Common usage: two or more vehicles with a medium stop count

-- Good when all stops are similar service time
+- Useful when all stops have similar service time

 If service time differs significantly between stops, BalanceTime is usually better.